-Since joining the Marshall Police Department in February 1993, Captain Reaves has had the opportunity to work in several different divisions.
-Captain Reaves began his career as a patrolman in the Patrol Division from 1993 until 1995.
-In the summer of 1995, Captain Reaves was assigned to the Marshall Police Department’s Violent Crime Unit.
+Since joining the Marshall Police Department in February 1993, Assistant Chief Reaves has had the opportunity to work in several different divisions.
+He began his career as a patrolman in the Patrol Division from 1993 until 1995.
+In the summer of 1995, he was assigned to the Marshall Police Department’s Violent Crime Unit.
 This specialized unit was tasked with identifying and suppressing gang activity and narcotic investigations.

 Unified Narcotics Investigation Team (U.N.I.T.)

-Captain Reaves remained with the Violent Crimes Unit as it transitioned into the Unified Narcotics Investigation Team (U.N.I.T.).
+Assistant Chief Reaves remained with the Violent Crimes Unit as it transitioned into the Unified Narcotics Investigation Team (U.N.I.T.).
 The U.N.I.T. was composed of narcotic investigators from the Marshall Police Department, Harrison County Sheriff’s Office, and the Harrison County District Attorney’s Office.
 The U.N.I.T. was instrumental in addressing the narcotic problem in Harrison County.
-As a narcotics investigator, Captain Reaves conducted multi-agency investigations with the F.B.I., D.E.A., A.T.F., D.P.S., and other local agencies.
+As a narcotics investigator, Assistant Chief Reaves conducted multi-agency investigations with the F.B.I., D.E.A., A.T.F., D.P.S., and other local agencies.

 Promotion & Move to Patrol

-In 2001, Captain Reaves promoted to the rank of Sergeant and assigned to the Patrol Division as a Patrol Sergeant.
+In 2001, Reaves was promoted to the rank of Sergeant and assigned to the Patrol Division as a Patrol Sergeant.
 He was responsible for the day to day operation of the officers assigned to his shift.
-Captain Reaves held this position until July 2006 when he was transferred to the Criminal Investigation Division as a Property Crime Supervisor.
+He held this position until July 2006 when he transferred to the Criminal Investigation Division as a Property Crime Supervisor.
 During his assignment, his primary duty was to investigate burglaries and thefts.
-However, Captain Reaves assisted in homicides and violent crimes investigations.
+He also assisted in homicides and violent crimes investigations.

-In 2009, Captain Reaves was promoted to the rank of Lieutenant and reassigned to Patrol Division as a Shift Supervisor.
+In 2009, Reaves was promoted to the rank of Lieutenant and reassigned to Patrol Division as a Shift Supervisor.
 As a Lieutenant, he supervised a Sergeant and as many as ten officers under his command.
-Captain Reaves served in this capacity until 2012, when he was promoted to the rank of Captain.
+He served in this capacity until 2012, when he was promoted to the rank of Captain.
 In 2021, he was promoted to Assistant Chief, and is commander of Criminal Investigation Division and Records Division.